-The Department currently plans to hire up to ten attorneys to begin the Honors Program in the Fall of 2016.
-The program is recruiting attorneys to work in the SOL National Office and the Atlanta, Boston, Chicago and Dallas SOL Regional Offices.
+The Department currently plans to hire up to ten attorneys to begin the Honors Program in the Fall of 2017.
+The program is recruiting attorneys to work in the SOL National Office and the SOL Regional Offices.

 The Department of Labor's mission is to promote the welfare of wage earners, job seekers, and retirees; improve working conditions; advance opportunities for profitable employment, and ensure work-related benefits and rights.